LoicCol/bons-amis/README.md

   fly auth signup
   ```

-  > **Note:** If you have more than one Fly account, ensure that you are signed into the same account in the Fly CLI as you are in the browser.
+  > **Group:** If you have more than one Fly account, ensure that you are signed into the same account in the Fly CLI as you are in the browser.
 In your terminal, run `fly auth whoami` and ensure the email matches the Fly account signed into the browser.

 - Create two apps on Fly, one for staging and one for production: